aeimer/clockify-openapi-spec/README.md

 This is a inofficial Clockify OpenAPI spec based on the [official docs](https://docs.clockify.me).

+The main goal of this repo is to have a better spec than the API docs.
-Sadly Clockify does not publishes a OpenAPI spec and the API docs seem to be incomplete.
+Sadly Clockify does not publishes a OpenAPI spec (or do they?) and the API docs seem to be incomplete.
 Therefore, this OpenAPI spec should help you to e.g. generate SDKs in the language you need.

 See